 How to Fix the "Some Settings Are Managed By Your Organization" Bug in Windows 10

 If you’re experiencing this issue, you’ll notice in several locations (primarily in the Settings app) that “Some settings are managed by your organization.”
-If your Windows 10 PC belongs only to you, here’s how you can reconfigure Windows 10 to fix the “some settings are managed by your organization” issue.
+If your Windows 10 PC belongs only to you (that is, you have admin control of your PC), here’s how you can reconfigure Windows 10 to fix the “Some settings are managed by your organization” issue.

 The solution to this problem can be found in the Group Policy Editor, but you’ll need to launch this utility with administrative privileges.
 To do so, click the Start Menu and type gpedit.msc.
 The top result should be the Local Group Policy Editor as shown in the screenshot below.

 Right-click on the gpedit.msc result and select Run as Administrator.
 In the Group Policy Editor, use the hierarchical list of options on the left side of the window to navigate to Computer Configuration > Administrative Templates > Windows Components > Data Collection and Preview Builds.

 With Data Collection and Preview Builds selected, you’ll see an option labeled Allow Telemetry on the right side of the window.
 Double-click it to change its options.

 At the top of the Allow Telemetry options window, click Enabled.
 Don’t freak out, privacy advocates.
 This is a temporary change and we’ll soon turn Windows 10 telemetry back off.

 With Telemetry Enabled, click the drop-down box in the Options section and choose 3 – Full.

 Click OK to save your changes and close the window.
 Next, double-click Allow Telemetry in the Group Policy Editor again to bring the same configuration window back up.

 This time, select Not Configured instead of “Enabled.”
 Finally, click OK to save the change and close the window.
 You can also now quit the Group Policy Editor.